haolian9/gallop.nvim/readme.md

 ## design choices
 * only for the viewport of currently window
 * every label is one printable ascii char
-* when there are no enough labels, targets will be discarded
+* when there are not enough labels, targets will be discarded silently
-* be minimal: no callback, no back-forth
+* be minimal: no callback, no back-forth, no {treesitter,lsp}-backed
+* no excluding comments and string literals
 * opininated pattern for targets
-* no excluding comments and string literals
 * no cache
+* respect jumplist

-## limits, UB
+## limits, undefined behaviors
 * it does not work in neovide/nvim-qt due to tty:read()
-* using it on a &foldenable window is an 'undefined behavior'
+* using it on a &foldenable window is an UB

 ## status
 * it just works on my machine (tm)